Criminology at the University of Manchester

 Arts Based Research with the Centre for Criminology and Criminal Justice.

-Since 2013, TiPP has had an immensely productive working relationship with the University of Manchester’s Centre for Criminology and Criminal Justice, developing arts based research methods to explore and document the lives and experiences of hidden and marginalised communities living in the Greater Manchester and Merseyside regions.
+TiPP hasan immensely productive working relationship with the University of Manchester’s Centre for Criminology and Criminal Justice, developing arts based research methods to explore and document the lives and experiences of hidden and marginalised communities living in the Greater Manchester and Merseyside regions.

 Documenting the Undocumented (2015) Supported by the Economic and Social Research Council this photography project sought to document the day-to-day lives of undocumented migrant workers living in Manchester.
 You can download a copy here.